Jon Kitna: 1998 season

 Kitna was the team's deactivated third-string quarterback in 10 of the first 11 games.
-He made the first start of the season and second of his career against the Tennessee Oilers and earned AFC Offensive Player of the Week honors, after passing for 298 yards, 2 touchdowns and one interception, while leading a fourth-quarter comeback for the deciding 48-yard field goal in a 20-18 win.
+He made the first start of the season and second of his career against the Tennessee Oilers and earned AFC Offensive Player of the Week honors, after passing for 298 yards, 2 touchdowns and one interception, while leading a fourth-quarter comeback for the deciding 48-yard field goal in a 20–18 win.

 He completed 17-of-24 attempts in the next game against the New York Jets, for 278 yards, 2 touchdowns, 3 carries for 25 yards and 2 interceptions.
 He had a 70-yard touchdown pass to Joey Galloway in the first quarter and followed it 3 minutes later with a second 57-yard touchdown pass to Galloway.
 He also rushed three times for 25 yards at the Jets.

-In the fifteenth game against the Indianapolis Colts, he rallied the team to score 17 fourth quarter points in a 27-23 win, making 16-of-29 completions for 177 yards, 1 touchdown and no interceptions.
-He ended the season by passing for 242 yards, one touchdown and one interception against the Denver Broncos.
+In the fifteenth game against the Indianapolis Colts, he rallied the team to score 17 fourth quarter points in a 27–23 win, making 16-of-29 completions for 177 yards, 1 touchdown and no interceptions.
+He ended the season by passing for 242 yards, one touchdown and one interception against the eventual Super Bowl champion Denver Broncos.

-He was named the starting quarterback for the last 5 contests, leading the team to a 3-2 record.
+He was named the starting quarterback for the last 5 contests, leading the team to a 3–2 record.
 He finished with 98-of-172 completions (57.0%) for 1,177 yards, 7 touchdowns and 8 interceptions.
 Five of his 7 touchdown passes went to wide receiver Joey Galloway.

 1999 season

 Kitna started 15 games for the Seahawks.
 He did not play in the second game against the Chicago Bears due to a sprained toe he suffered in the season opener against the Detroit Lions.
-He was named the AFC Offensive Player of the Month for October, after guiding the club to a 3-1 record, while throwing for 7 touchdowns and just 2 interceptions.
+He was named the AFC Offensive Player of the Month for October, after guiding the club to a 3–1 record, while throwing for 7 touchdowns and just 2 interceptions.

 He led the team to a 9–7 record (Kitna going 8–7 in games started), winning the AFC West and into the playoffs for the first time since 1988.
-Seattle would end up losing 17-20 in the wild card game against the Miami Dolphins.
+Seattle would end up losing 20–17 in the wild card game against the Miami Dolphins.
 He posted 270-of-495 completions (54.5%) for 3,346 yards (fifth in the AFC), 23 touchdown passes (third in the AFC) and 16 interceptions.